 The data sets will be deposited with the Norwegian Centre for Research Data (NSD).
 The Coordinator has established contact with NSD and made enquiries regarding data archiving and the development of new functionalities in the coming years.
 The data management plan thus reflects the expected capacities of NSD at the time of archiving.
-The MIGNEX focus group data set may need to be exempt from archiving for data protection reasons (see 3.3.2).

 NSD is a member of the Consortium of European Social Science Data Archives (CESSDA) and the data sets will be included in the CESSDA Data Catalogue.